hydrosolutions/taqsim/water-system-project-summary.md

 ## Next Steps
 1. Further stress testing of the system under various conditions
+2. Proper flow volume conversion for reservoir node water balance
+3. Implement node location characteristics (lat/lon)
+4. Each edge has a length computed from the connecting node coordinates.
+5. Each edge has a loss factor upon which flow losses depend
+6. Implement water level volume relationship for reservoir nodes
+7. Implement evaporative losses at reservoir nodes
+8. Implementing data import/export features to load supply and demand nodes data from csv sources.
-2. Implementing more complex node behaviors
+9. Implementing more complex node behaviors
-3. Adding water quality modeling
-4. Incorporating optimization algorithms
+10. Incorporating optimization algorithms
-5. Developing a user interface
+11. Developing a user interface
-6. Implementing data import/export features
-7. Adding support for stochastic simulations
+12. Adding support for stochastic simulations

 ## Dependencies
 - NetworkX